chrisart10/Hacks/README.md

 - Makes dir and subdir also copy file inside it.

 FILES_ROUTES_GENERATOR.bat
--Makes a text file with routes of file in same dir.
+- Makes a text file with routes of file in same dir.

 NAMES_FILES_GENERATOR.bat
--Makes a text file with names of file in same dir.
+- Makes a text file with names of file in same dir.

 WORD_GENERATOR_WITH_TEXT.bat
--Makes a word file with a text.
+- Makes a word file with a text.